 Frequently Asked Questions

-Everest belongs to a global network of over 200 schools in 16 countries.
+Everest belongs to a global network of over 154 schools in 19 countries.
 Our curriculum is designed and licensed by RC Education, which is based in Atlanta.
-We are accredited by, AdvancED, the largest community of education professionals in the world serving 34,000 educational institutions across the United States and 70 other nations.
+We are accredited by AdvancED, the largest community of education professionals in the world serving 34,000 educational institutions across the United States and 70 other nations.
 Our faculty and staff benefit from training from abroad.
+The school is also a school of international character by legislation based on Republic Act 11255 approved by the President of the Republic of the Philippines last March 29, 2019.

-Everest opted for the AP (Advanced Placement) program , which is a global academic program by College Board based in New York, offered in secondary schools.
-It provides students with a recognized academic credential as universities around the world recognize AP Exam scores for admission, credit and placement.
-This allows our graduates to save time and money on college tuition, study abroad and secure a second major.
-College admission officers know that when they see AP on a transcript the student is experienced in a particular class and more ready for college.
+Everest is not an IB school.
+We offer the AP (Advanced Placement) program, which is a global academic program by the College Board based in New York, offered in secondary schools.
+It provides students with a recognized academic credential as universities around the world recognize AP Exam scores for admission, credit, and placement.
+This allows our graduates to save time and money on college tuition, study abroad, and secure a second major.
+College admission officers know that when they see AP on a transcript the student is experienced in a class and more ready for college.

 We take the best practices from both ends of the spectrum.
-We go beyond memorization and teach our students to understand, to think, to ask critical questions, to assimilate and apply their knowledge.
-Our teachers give our students personal attention and make use of many student- centered, hands-on, experiential and collaborative teaching approaches.
+We go beyond memorization and teach our students to think, understand, ask critical questions, to assimilate, and apply their knowledge.
+Our teachers give our students personal attention and make use of student-centered, hands-on, experiential, and collaborative teaching approaches.
 Our teachers are trained to assess student learning through multiple assessment tools.
-These are some of the characteristics that are also used by schools denominated as progressive.
+These are some characteristics that are also used by schools denominated as progressive.

-To achieve academic excellence and development of the whole person our students are prepared for higher learning by developing a variety of skills that may not be present in all progressive schools like: test-taking skills, independent learning, homework, study habits, time and project management, etc. We require order in the classrooms with set routines and structures.
+To achieve academic excellence and development of the whole person our students are prepared for higher learning by developing a variety of skills that may not be present in all progressive schools such as test-taking skills, independent learning, homework, study habits, time and project management.
+We require order in the classrooms with set routines and structures.
 Our teaching style actively promotes the growth in character and virtue so that the students internalize it and express it through their choices and actions.
-As commonly found in other traditional schools, the school has vibrant programs and practices to promote the joyful living of respect, self- mastery, obedience, responsibility and accountability.
+As commonly found in other traditional schools, the school has vibrant programs and practices to promote the joyful living of respect, self-mastery, obedience, responsibility, and accountability.
 The structured environment in our classrooms allows for progressive learning strategies to flourish.

-Yes we do, Everest Academy does not discriminate against applicants and students on the basis of race, sex, color, and national or ethnic origin.
+Yes, we do.
+Everest Academy does not discriminate against applicants and students based on race, sex, color, and national or ethnic origin.

-Yes, we accept non-Catholics and non-Christian families but all students must take the Catholic Formation class as it is one of the mandatory academic subjects
+Yes, we accept non-Catholics and non-Christian families, but all students must take the Catholic Formation class, one of the mandatory academic subjects.

 Everest believes every child has a right to learning but as a mainstream school we do not have resources to provide for children with needs beyond a certain level.
-The needs of the potential student are assessed to determine if Everest is able to support them in order that each child can fulfill his or her potential.
+The needs of the potential student are assessed to determine if Everest can support them in order for each child to fulfill his or her potential.

 The Dean of Students will accept and review all reports of bullying, including anonymous reports.

-The school implements a comprehensive bullying prevention program under which students, employees, parents, and community members together partner to prevent bullying and maintain a safe
+The school implements a comprehensive bullying prevention program under which students, employees, parents, and community members partner to prevent bullying and maintain a safe environment.

 For overall information about Everest Academy Manila Tuition and Fees, please download our School Fees and Tuition Table (250 KB PDF).

-We also have varsity teams in basketball and soccer for both boys and girls starting in 4th grade, which demand commitment from the players.
-Our teams compete in MISAA (Manila International Schools Athletic Association) as well as in a number of friendly tournaments organized throughout the year.
+We have varsity teams in basketball and futsal for boys starting in Grade 4; badminton, chess, and tennis for boys and girls from Grades 4 to 12; and volleyball for both boys and girls starting in Grade 6.
+Our teams compete in the MISAA (Manila International Schools Athletic Association) and ISSA (Interscholastic Sports Association) as well as in several friendly tournaments throughout the year.

-The policy is not to allow nannies in the classroom.
-The kindergarten classroom will have two teachers for a maximum number of 15 students.
-First grade also has a teacher assistant.
+We do not allow nannies in all classrooms.
+The kindergarten classroom has two teachers for a maximum of 20 students, while the first-grade classroom also has a teacher and teacher assistant for a maximum of 25 students.

-The Filipino we offer is conversational language.
-We are currently coordinating with the local universities to ensure that we prepare our students enough to be able to meet the standards required of them when they reach university.
+The Filipino we teach is conversational.
+We are currently coordinating with the local universities to ensure that we prepare our students to meet the standards required by Universities.

-Our sister schools offer programs for international students.
-As the curriculum is the same, students can readily adjust and also be enriched by living in a different culture, with an Everest family from abroad.
-We also have boarding schools in Switzerland, Ireland, and the United States.
+We have immersion programs open to our students, but students from other countries are not sent here in exchange.
+Our sister schools offer boarding school programs for international students.
+As the curriculum is the same, students can readily adjust and be enriched by living in a different culture.
+We have boarding schools in Switzerland, Ireland, and the United States.

 The sibling discounts are available to families as follows: